FreeCAD/DevelopersHandbook/technical/FreeCADweb.md

 ## Running locally

 During development and before committing your changes, you may want to display the website in your web browser locally, without installing a full web server solution stack like XAMPP.\
-You can instead just transcribe the PHP files into HTML that your web broswer can read.
+You can instead just transcribe the PHP files into HTML that your web browser can read.

 1) To do so, fork the original FreeCAD-Homepage repository to your personal GitHub account :

 ![Fork the repository](./resources/FreeCADweb_01.jpg)

-2) If you don't have an account or prefer to inspect and modify files locally without relying on GitHub's features, download the compressed folder and unzipp it :
+2) If you don't have an account or prefer to inspect and modify files locally without relying on GitHub's features, download the compressed folder and unzip it :

 ![Download the repository](./resources/FreeCADweb_02.jpg)